aleena-jose/bharatsim-tutorial/source/epidemiology.rst

 The infected individuals then transit out of this temporary compartment to the ``Asymptomatic (A)`` and ``Symptomatic (I)`` compartments using probabilities
 :math:`{\gamma}` and :math:`{(1- \gamma)}` respectively.

-The asymptomatic and symptomatic individuals are then transferred to the ``Removed`` compartment with a probability
+The asymptomatic and symptomatic individuals are finally transferred to the ``Removed`` compartment with a probability

 .. math::